Setup & OrganizeCustom Fields

 • Placeholder (optional) — helper text shown in the input

-• Optional — toggle off to make the field required (default: optional)
+• Mark as optional field — checked by default; uncheck to make the field required

-• Options (Dropdown & Multiselect only) — define the choices users can pick from
+• Options (Dropdown & Multiselect only) — define the choices users can pick from, and drag to reorder them

 Reorder

-Drag fields to control the order they appear on the post form.
+Drag fields within the board form to control the order they appear on that board's post form.

 When to Use Custom Fields vs. Tags vs. Categories